SANTA FE — A proposal to tap into New Mexico’s largest permanent fund to expand early childhood programs may have competition.

 The House proposal, however, has repeatedly run into opposition in the Senate, where skeptics have questioned whether it would damage the health of the Land Grant Permanent Fund by slowing its growth.

 Sapien’s proposal and the House measure, however, aren’t mutually exclusive, given that they pull from different sources of money.

 In any case, his proposed constitutional amendment won approval 6-4 in the Senate Rules Committee.
 The six “yes” votes came from Democrats, and three Republicans and one Democrat voted in opposition.

-Senate President Pro Tem Mary Kay Papen of Las Cruces cast the lone Democratic “no” vote.
+Senate President Pro Tem Mary Kay Papen of Las Cruces was the lone Democratic “no” vote.
 She also has opposed the House measure.

-The House proposal was passed 36-33 Tuesday and hasn’t yet been heard by a Senate committee.
+The House proposal won approval 36-33 on Tuesday and hasn’t yet been heard by a Senate committee.
 Its sponsors have expressed optimism that the measure will pass the Senate this year, and they say they’re willing to consider changes to win over skeptics.

 The proposed constitutional amendments come as lawmakers look for ways to boost state funding for early childhood programs.
 Pre-kindergarten programs have resulted in academic gains sticking with children through at the least the fifth grade, according to nonpartisan analysts working for the Legislative Finance Committee.